 RP I need someone else to help me now.

 What if your sitter is always rude and ignores you?
-You feel like he hates you and hates being there.
-You want to tell your mom, but she's always in a rush and doesn't listen very well.
-Pretend I am your mom and show me what you would do?
+You feel like she hates you and hates being there.
+You want to tell your mom, but she's been sick and you don't want to bother her.